North Turramurra: Climate

 North Turramurra has warm, humid summers and cool-to-cold winters.
 North Turramurra has not been below freezing point for years and the last recorded snow fall was in 1836.
 North Turramurra gets rain all year round with the most in February (231.9mm).
-On 6 February 2010 North Turramurra got 180mm of rain in one day; almost a month of rain in a day and the most rain recorded since 1990.
-On 12/13 February 2010 North Turramurra got 60mm in a night and on 13 February 2010 80mm of rain was recorded in North Turramurra.
+On 6 February 2010, North Turramurra received 180mm of rain in one day; almost a month of rain in a day and the most rain recorded since 1990.
+On 12/13 February 2010, North Turramurra received 60mm in a night and on 13 February 2010 80mm of rain was recorded in North Turramurra.
 The highest recorded temperature was 46 °C on 14 January 1939. -5 is an unofficial record low in 1836.

 Transport

-The nearest train station is Turramurra railway station.
-Buses to North Turramurra are serviced by Transdev NSW at Turramurra train station.
-Transdev NSW bus route 577 runs through North Turramurra.
+The nearest railway station is Turramurra.
+Buses to North Turramurra are operated by CDC NSW from Turramurra station.
+CDC NSW bus route 577 runs through North Turramurra.
 Burns Road creates a boundary with Turramurra, to the south.